runpod-workers/worker-vllm/README.md

 Mount the file anywhere into the container and point the `VLLM_CONFIG_FILE` env var at it.
 CLI flags built from environment variables take precedence over config file values (standard `vllm serve` behavior).

 For the complete list of all available environment variables, examples, and detailed descriptions: **[Configuration](docs/configuration.md)**

+### Faster Weight Loading (Run:ai Model Streamer)

+The image ships with the [Run:ai Model Streamer](https://github.com/run-ai/runai-model-streamer) preinstalled.
+It streams safetensors weights with high-concurrency reads — from the attached network volume, or directly from S3/GCS/Azure object storage — which can cut cold-start time substantially on large models.

+To enable it, set `LOAD_FORMAT=runai_streamer` on your endpoint (also selectable in the console's Load Format dropdown).
+Use `MODEL_LOADER_EXTRA_CONFIG='{"concurrency": 32}'` to tune read parallelism.
+To stream straight from a bucket, point `MODEL_NAME` at it (e.g. `s3://my-bucket/models/Llama-3.1-8B-Instruct`) with your cloud credentials set as env vars.
+Requires weights in safetensors format.

 ## Option 2: Build Docker Image with Model Inside